golang-basics/concurrency/atomics/README.md

 ### `sync/atomic`

-Most functionalities provided by the `sync/atomic` package are there to work with numbers.
+Most functionalities provided by the `sync/atomic` package are there to work with **numbers**.
-Types like:
+These types are:

 - `int32`
 - `int64`